Books & Music

 Tender, succulent, rich and satisfying, Mexico’s carnitas are one of the most irresistible of Mexican dishes.
 The very first thing I look out for when I set foot on Mexican soil is a street or market stand which is serving them and then I know I am home again at last.

-9. The Herbs of Mexico - Mexican Oregano
+10. The Chillies of Mexico - El Habanero

 Be sure to visit the Mexican Food Archives for all the articles!

 Website copyright © 2014 Minerva WebWorks LLC.
 All rights reserved.